daireto/sqlactive/docs/api/active-record-mixin.md

 ) -> AsyncQuery[Self]
 ```

-> Applies a search filter to the query.
+> Apply a search filter to the query.

 > Searches for `search_term` in the
 > [searchable columns](inspection-mixin.md#searchable_attributes) of the model.